Partners and Sponsors

 ACKNOWLEDGEMENT OF SUPPORT

-The Planning Committee, management team and delegates, of the Caribbean Canada Emerging Leaders' Dialogues program, would like to express our gratitude to our partners, who have contributed a variety of resources so that we can offer this innovative executive leadership program.
+The Planning Committee, management team and delegates, of the Caribbean Canada Emerging Leaders' Dialogues program, would like to express our gratitude to our partners, who contribute a variety of resources so that we can offer this innovative executive leadership program.

 AIR CANADA is the flag carrier and the largest airline of Canada by fleet size and passengers carried.
 The airline, founded in 1937, provides scheduled and charter air transport for passengers and cargo to 207 destinations worldwide.
 It is a founding member of the Star Alliance.
 Air Canada's corporate headquarters are in Montreal, Quebec, while its largest hub is at Toronto Pearson International Airport The airline's regional service is Air Canada Express.
 Air Canada has been named one of Canada's Best Diversity employers for 2018, the third consecutive year the carrier has been awarded this distinction.